Coherent-Partners/spark-python-sdk/README.md

 spark = Spark.Client(oauth='path/to/oauth/credentials.json')
 ```

+### Additional Settings

-- `timeout` (default: `60000`): indicates the maximum time (in milliseconds) that
+- `timeout` (default: `60000` ms): indicates the maximum amount of time that the
-  the client should wait for a response from Spark servers before timing out a request.
+  client should wait for a response from Spark servers before timing out a request.

 - `max_retries` (default: `2`): indicates the maximum number of times that the client
   will retry a request in case of a temporary failure, such as an unauthorized